So there is the rule that sites must explain their use of your cookies.

 Well, sort of.

-I know that I use Matomo to keep track of what pages are popular and what pages each visitor goes to.
+I also use Matomo to keep track of what pages are popular and what pages each visitor goes to.
 But only pages on this site.
 I can't tell where a visitor came from, or where they go when they leave.
-I can only see what pages are viewed and for how long, then what page they go to next, unless they go somewhere not part of my site.
+I can only see what pages here are viewed and then what page here they go to next, unless they go somewhere not part of my site.

 If a visitor comes back within the time-limit of the cookie Matomo sets, then I can tell they are a return visitor.
 If the cookie is stale (expired) they look like a new visitor.